Five laneways across Katoomba town centre are set to be transformed by the following 5 local artists:

 ‘Echo Lane’ will be a space for shared acoustic experiences, featuring 6 trumpet horn speakers suspended above the laneway and connected to the walls through convoluted metallic tubes.

 The laneway encompasses unique acoustic properties where sounds echo naturally and organically without the need for electric amplification.

-The work aims to be inclusive at all levels – providing an intimate amphitheatre experience for anyone with the inclusion of 6 benches and wheelchair accessible flexible Speaking Tubes.
-It also offers opportunities for spontaneous happenings from pedestrians, professional buskers, amateur performers, children, in fact anybody who can speak, sing, or even amplify music played from handheld devices into collector pipes and create shared experiences.
+The work aims to be inclusive at all levels with the inclusion of 6 benches and wheelchair accessible flexible Speaking Tubes.
+It also offers opportunities for spontaneous happenings from pedestrians, professional buskers, amateur performers, children – anybody who can speak, sing, or even amplify music into collector pipes and create shared musical experiences.

 ‘Times Spectrum’ – Ha Penny Lane

 Bianca Hayden and Mark Leacy are sound and visual artists based in Blackheath.
 With a collaborative arts career spanning over 10 years, the pair create works that are interactive and experiment with light, sculpture, sound and geometry.
 Bianca and Mark are co-founders of Steep St. in Katoomba, an interactive concept piece which explores the human relationship with its environment through sound, smell, touch, sight and audio – a continuous experiment now transitioning into STST.ARI.

 ‘Times Spectrum’ is an immersive artwork that includes the installation of dichroic sculptures that spin slowly, dispersing coloured sunlight and shadowy figures down onto the ground and pedestrians, with coloured painted artwork interacting with the light play